Updated: Mar 1

 I decided to stop for a variety of reasons, and I'll share just one of those today: Being there.

 The day I decided to stop drinking:

-One Sunday afternoon in May 2019, I was out to lunch with my family and I hadn’t had a drink in about a month or two.
+One Sunday afternoon in May 2019, I was out to lunch with my family and I hadn't had a drink in about a month or two.
 I thought it would be nice to have a glass of wine while I enjoyed a fun and relaxing day out.
 I ordered my favorite: Sauvignon Blanc.
 The memories of fondness for this drink are still fresh in my mind.
 A hot summer day complimented with a cold, smooth glass of this crisp white is like heaven to me.
-But on this day, it was the last adult beverage I’ve had.
-I wasn’t even done with the glass before lunch had ended, and that led me to think: I’m paying for this, so I’m gonna finish it.
+But on this day, it was the last adult beverage I've had.
+I wasn't even done with the glass before lunch had ended, and that led me to think: I'm paying for this, so I'm gonna finish it.
 So I gulped it down.
 I was buzzed off of that one glass.
-My tolerance was certainly low, and some will joke I’m a cheap date!
+My tolerance was certainly low, and some will joke I'm a cheap date!
 But joking aside, I was less myself.
-I couldn’t pay attention well enough to my daughter.
+I couldn't pay attention well enough to my daughter.
 My head felt a little fuzzy.
-Altogether, I wasn’t “there.”
-I learned that day that, for me, “being there” matters SO MUCH!
+Altogether, I wasn't "there."
+I learned that day that, for me, "being there" matters SO MUCH!
 If someone is talking to me, I want to listen and respond coherently.
 If I want to be silly to the point it might embarrass my friends, I can do that without crossing [too many] boundaries.
 Being there allows me the freedom to accept and love every part of ME, exactly as I am in any given moment.
 That helps me to grow into the person I want to be!
 It allows me to absorb all the excitement of something exciting.
-It allows me to muscle through the hard days and see just how strong I really am!
+It allows me to muscle through the hard days and see just how strong (or not) I really am!